utilitywarehouse/cockroachdb-manifests/docs/upgrade.md

 Assuming there are no problems flagged, continue on.

-### Create a manual backup
+### Create a manual backup (optional)

-Whilst no issues are expected from upgrading CockroachDB, it is diligent to create a backup before upgrading, _just in case_.
-CockroachDB clusters deployed against this kustomize base are expected to use the native backup mechanism, which makes it extremely simple and convenient to make ad-hoc backups.
-Simply use the same bucket and path (if applicable) that is targeted by the scheduled backups:
+When moving to a new major version, whilst no issues are expected from upgrading CockroachDB, it is diligent to create a backup before upgrading, _just in case_.
+If you're moving to a new patch version you may choose to omit this step, considering the even lesser likelihood of issues and the ease at which you can rollback.

+CockroachDB clusters deployed against this kustomize base are expected to use the native backup mechanism, which makes it trivial to make ad-hoc backups.
+Simply use the same bucket and path (if applicable) that is targeted by the scheduled
+backups:

 ```sql
 BACKUP TO 's3://<bucket>/<path>/ad-hoc-backup-YYYYMMDD-01/?AUTH=implicit';